-One of the must-see landmarks in Tokyo is an ancient Temple that was originally founded in the 7th century which eventually ended up becoming one of the most popular spiritual attractions in the world.
+One of the must-see attractions in Tokyo is an ancient Temple that was originally founded in the 7th century.
+It eventually ended up becoming one of the most popular spiritual attractions in the world.

 In this article, you can discover the ultimate list of interesting facts about the Sensoji Temple, one of the most famous Buddhist temples in the world!

 1. It’s located just northeast of Tokyo’s historical center